1947

 square footage at

-was a quite a surprise for Jack Frye.
-A
+quite a surprise for Jack Frye. (

-$125 thousand in 1947 would be over 1 million in 2010.
+$125 thousand in 1947 would be over 1 million in 2010!)

 The last straw was a financial impasse between Frye and Meem.
-A final settlement was made
+A final settlement was made,

 and the two parties called it even.
 Shockingly, after 7 years of correspondence, plans, and